Understanding quine-central: the source code

 Let's see why this works by considering a simpler case, when

-langs = [Haskell, Javascript, Racket]
+langs = [Haskell, Javascript, Racket].

-prints a quine loop program in Haskell that looks
+main prints a quine loop program in Haskell that looks

 like this: